E-mail: CJE.Playwright @ gmail.com

 How does this work?

-Other pursuits include travel, book editing, theatre administration, actorating, instructing impressionable youth in the fine art of the spit take, smashing computers for a paycheck, driving ambulances, appreciating the nuances of wet collodion on silver, moving from one place to another and back again, kibbitzing, kvetching and kvelling, and, perhaps closest to her heart, mentoring and hectoring.
+Other pursuits include traveling, writing consulting, book editing, instructing impressionable youth in the fine art of the spit take, smashing computers for a paycheck, driving ambulances, appreciating the science of wet collodion on silver, kibbitzing, kvetching and kvelling, and, perhaps closest to her heart, mentoring and hectoring.

 C.J. has never been to Arkansas.

-Browse the website to explore play titles and synopses.
+Browse the website to explore play titles and synopses (with cast size and breakdowns).

-Production royalties are minimal, based on ticket prices and size of house.
+Production royalties are based on ticket prices and size of house.

 2010 - present